The Regular Decision deadline is today!

 Outside Obligations.
 The House Director position is designed to be a 40 to 50-hour per week, exempt position, with night & weekend hours.
 No outside obligations, such as coursework or other employment, are permitted without prior supervisory approval.
 Failure to disclose outside obligations to Summer Session is grounds for dismissal.

 Conduct and Policy Enforcement.
-Each HD will adhere to, administer, and enforce policies and procedures as outlined in the University Level/High School Program Handbooks as well as Stanford University’s Fundamental Standard, Behavioral Agreement, Honor Code, Alcohol/Substance Abuse Policy, and Residence Agreement, and all other applicable University and Stanford Summer Session policies.
+Each HD will adhere to, administer, and enforce policies and procedures as outlined in the University Level/High School Program Handbooks as well as Stanford University’s Administrative Guide Memo, Fundamental Standard, Behavioral Agreement, Honor Code, Alcohol/Substance Abuse Policy, and Residence Agreement, and all other applicable University and Stanford Summer Session policies.
 House Directors must be willing to address, document, and handle disciplinary situations and serve in a position of authority.

 Training and Welcome Weekend.
-House Directors are required to attend in person and actively participate in all staff training sessions for University Level and High School Level House Directors (June 9-14, 2024, and June 17, 2024) and SRA staff (June 19-21, 2024).
-House Directors are required to attend in person and participate in Welcome Weekend (June 22-23, 2024) events, which include early morning and evening hours.
+House Directors are required to attend in person and actively participate in all staff training sessions for University Level and High School Level House Directors (June 8-13, 2025, and June 16, 2025) and SRA staff (June 18-20, 2025).
+House Directors are required to attend in person and participate in Welcome Weekend (June 21-22, 2025) events, which include early morning and evening hours.
 Failure to attend training in person or participate in Welcome Weekend is grounds for dismissal.

 Preferred Qualifications: Stanford Summer Session seeks House Directors who are enthusiastic about the many opportunities for cultural and educational programs during the summer term.
 An ideal candidate would have more than two years of related leadership and supervisory experience in Residential Life, Academic Support, Judicial Affairs/Student Conduct, or Undergraduate Education.
 For High School Level HDs, preference is given to candidates with experience in academically rigorous Secondary School programs.